-Gross income is the total earned and unearned income of the household and includes the following:
+Gross income is the total earned and nonearned income of the household and includes the following:

-(1) Employee earnings.
+- (1) Employee earnings.
 Employee earnings are money, including wages, salaries, bonuses, commissions and tips, before taxes or other deductions, that a person receives for providing services on behalf of an employer.

 - (2) Profit from self-employment.
-Profit of a self-employed person is gross receipts minus costs of operating a business or farm, practicing a profession, providing day-care for children in an approved family day-care facility, or renting nonresident real property. - (i) The following expenses are among those that are not deductible from gross receipts: - (A) Depreciation. - (B) Personal business and entertainment expenses. - (C) Personal transportation. - (D) Purchase of capital equipment. - (E) Payment on the principal of loans for capital assets or durable goods. - (F) Work-related expenses such as federal, state and local income taxes, contributions to retirement funds, and transportation to and from work. - (G) Deposits into the self-employed person's retirement account and payment for his or her life insurance. - (ii) A loss from one source of income cannot be used to offset another source of income. - (3) Income from roomers, boarders or apartment renters.
+Profit of a self-employed person is gross receipts minus costs of operating a business or farm, practicing a profession, providing day-care for children in an approved family day-care facility, or renting nonresident real property.

+- (i) The following expenses are among those that are not deductible from gross receipts:

+- (A) Depreciation.

+- (B) Personal business and entertainment expenses.

+- (C) Personal transportation.

+- (D) Purchase of capital equipment.

+- (E) Payment on the principal of loans for capital assets or durable goods.

+- (ii) A loss from one source of income cannot be used to offset another source of income.

+- (3) Income from roomers, boarders or apartment renters.
 Gross income from providing room or board, or both, or from apartment rentals paid directly to a household member is computed under 55 Pa.
-Code §183.65 (relating to profit). - (4) Unearned income.
-Unearned income includes, but is not limited to, the following: - (i) Public assistance grants. - (ii) Social Security benefits. - (iii) Workers' compensation. - (iv) Supplemental Security Income. - (v) Unemployment compensation. - (vi) Support payments.
+Code §183.65 (relating to profit).

+- (4) Unearned income.
+Unearned income includes, but is not limited to, the following:

+- (i) Public assistance grants.

+- (ii) Social Security benefits.

+- (iii) Workers' compensation.

+- (iv) Supplemental Security Income.

+- (v) Unemployment compensation.

+- (vi) Support payments.

-- (vii) Cash gifts and contributions. - (viii) Pensions. - (ix) Interest and/or dividends from investments or bank accounts. - (x) Veterans' benefits. - (xi) Funds withdrawn from Individual Retirement Accounts, Certificates of Deposit and proceeds from the sale of stock certificates. - (xii) Utility Allowances paid directly to the household from the landlord or public housing agency to cover utility bills. - (xiii) Income from nonresident rental property managed by a rental agency or another person
+- (vii) Cash gifts and contributions.

+- (viii) Pensions. - (ix) Interest and/or dividends from investments or bank accounts. - (x) Veterans' benefits. - (xi) Funds withdrawn from Individual Retirement Accounts, Certificates of Deposit and proceeds from the sale of stock certificates.